yosr074/helloworldjenkins/README.md

-this for poll scm=build peridically
+this for poll scm=build peridically NNNN